stacken/w3/stacken/pages/forum.en.md

 Stacken has a chatroom at KTH's Jabber server (stacken@chat.kth.se).
 Here we talk about everything that has with Stacken to do.
 This is also our primary out-of-band channel i.e. it works even if our server hall is offline.

 You don't have to be a member in Stacken nor study at KTH to join our channel.
 Are you a KTH student and don't have a Jabber account?
-You can create one at https://www.lan.kth.se/xmpp.html.
+You can create one at [KTH's Jabber page](https://www.lan.kth.se/xmpp.html).

 # Mailing lists at Stacken